NEFESH: The International Network of Orthodox Mental Health Professionals

 Learning Objectives:

-1. Participants will be able to explain why metaphors and storytelling are effective tools for teaching and apply DBT skills
+1. Explain why metaphors and storytelling are effective tools for teaching and apply DBT skills

-2. Participants will be able to identify the 4 modules of Dialectical Behavior Therapy skills training
+2. Identify the 4 modules of Dialectical Behavior Therapy skills training

-3. Participants will be able to use and create their own metaphors and stories to teach DBT skills to clients
+3. Use and create their own metaphors and stories to teach DBT skills to clients

 This workshop Offers 3 Continuing Education Credits